mariapiatedesco/Huawei_STFT_Italy/README.md

 - Dataset: The dataset was downloaded from PhysioNet database: https://physionet.org/content/challenge-2015/1.0.0/.
 It was then processed and simplified for this demo in the Jupyter Notebook.

-- Model: The model contains a convolutional neural network with a final danse layer.
+- Model: The model contains a convolutional neural network with a final dense layer.
 It was developed on Kaggle (for better GPU performance) using Tensorflow Keras.
 The hyperparameters of the model were optimized using the Optuna framework.

 ### Indoor Tracking Localization Algorithm